9001/copyparty/README.md

   * uploads resume if you reboot your browser or pc, just upload the same files again
   * server detects any corruption; the client reuploads affected chunks
   * the client doesn't upload anything that already exists on the server
+  * no filesize limit unless imposed by a proxy, for example Cloudflare, which blocks uploads over 383.9 GiB
 * much higher speeds than ftp/scp/tarpipe on some internet connections (mainly american ones) thanks to parallel connections
 * the last-modified timestamp of the file is preserved